pichuang/onos-ansible/README.rst

 ONOS-Ansible Installer
 ======================

+Installation of ONOS building enviroments

 Step by Step

-1. Check variable in hosts and group_vars/{config.yml, version.yml}
+1. Check variable in hosts and group_vars/config.yml

 2. Install by script